SuperOffice/SDK-Doc/Customer.Service.Support/SOAP/Port Ticket/getReplyTemplates.md

 * replyTemplates      - An array of *ReplyTemplateStruct*.
 Elements are:

-o   id                     - Id of the reply template.
+  * id                     - Id of the reply template.

-o   description      - Description of the reply template
+  * description      - Description of the reply template

-o   folder              - Folder id the reply template is in.
+  * folder              - Folder id the reply template is in.

 * description                        - The description of the given folder